SEDATION DENTISTRY IN BOSTON

-Conscious sedation, also referred to as oral sedation or “sleep dentistry”, is an option for many individuals and for most procedures.
+- Conscious Sedation, also referred to as oral sedation or “sleep dentistry”, is an option for many individuals and for most procedures.
 Medication is self-administered an hour prior to the appointment, and in some cases, again immediately before the procedure, through a small oral pill and creates feelings of relaxation.
 While sedated, the patient is relaxed, can answer simple questions, and follow directions.
 They are ‘awakened’ from ‘sleep’ with a simple juice box.
 Some patients may not remember their appointment and they surely will not remember any discomfort or fear.
 A good night of sleep is recommended following the procedure and a feeling of rest and relaxation can be expected in the morning.
 Individuals with a history of medication or alcohol abuse should consult their physician prior to using conscious sedation.

 - You experience fear or anxiety about going to the dentist.

 - You have a history of traumatic dental experiences.